-The general rule of thumb with turtles is that as babies and juveniles they are carnivores, in that they eat meat.
+The general rule of thumb with what do sea turtles eat is that as babies and juveniles are carnivores, in that they eat meat.
 As they grow older they become herbivores or omnivores.
 This change comes about due to the different nutritional requirements as the turtles age.
 There are however some turtles who eat the same foods from babies through to old age.

 What Do Sea Turtles Eat?

 The diet of a sea turtle varies depending on the species.
 Some are omnivores and will eat a variety of foods while others will only eat one or two foods.

 The foods they eat are also dependant on where they live and breed.
 For example,the green sea turtle lives amongst seagrass, so much of their diet will be plant based.